robcarver17/pysystemtrade/docs/production.md

     - [Set up interactive brokers](/docs/IB.md), download and install their python code, and get a gateway running.
     - [Install mongodb](https://docs.mongodb.com/manual/administration/install-on-linux/).
     - create a file 'private_config.yaml' in the private directory of [pysystemtrade](/private), and optionally a ['private_control_config.yaml' file in the same directory](#process-configuration) See [here for more details](#system-defaults--private-config)
+    - Set `parquet_store` in 'private_config.yaml' to the Parquet directory you set up earlier
     - [check a mongodb server is running with the right data directory](/docs/data.md#mongodb) command line: `mongod --dbpath $MONGO_DATA`
     - launch an IB gateway (this could be done automatically depending on your security setup)
 - FX data:
-    - [Initialise the spot FX data in MongoDB from .csv files](/sysinit/futures/repocsv_spotfx_prices.py) (this will be out of date, but you will update it in a moment)
+    - [Initialise the spot FX data from .csv files](/sysinit/futures/repocsv_spotfx_prices.py) (this will be out of date, but you will update it in a moment)
-    - Update the FX price data in MongoDB using interactive brokers: command line:`. /home/your_user_name/pysystemtrade/sysproduction/linux/scripts/update_fx_prices`
+    - Update the FX price data using interactive brokers: command line:`. /home/your_user_name/pysystemtrade/sysproduction/linux/scripts/update_fx_prices`
 - Instrument configuration:
     - Set up futures instrument spread costs using this script [repocsv_spread_costs.py](/sysinit/futures/repocsv_spread_costs.py).
 - Futures contract prices: